itsgg/itsgg.github.io/about.md

 ## Ganesh Gunasegaran (GG)

-Navigating the Intersection of Tech, Thought, and Venture with Code, Philosophy, and Entrepreneurship.
+> Navigating the Intersection of Tech, Thought, and Venture with Code, Philosophy, and Entrepreneurship.

-> **Ignorance is the cause of fear**
->
-> - Seneca